What is a Risk Retention Group?

 Are Recreation Risk Retention Group members assessable?

-No. Recreation Risk Retention Group is a nonassessable entity.
+No. Recreation RRG is a nonassessable entity.
 This means that after a member has paid its initial membership capitalization fee, the member will never be asked to pay special fees above and beyond the premium for their insurance.

 Does Recreation Risk Retention Group have protection for large claims?

 Yes.
-Just like commercial insurance companies, Recreation Risk Retention Group intends on maintaining a conservative surplus ratio and buys reinsurance to cover large claims.
-Recreation Risk Retention Group has purchased reinsurance for claims in excess of its retention (including defense and indemnity).
-Recreation Risk Retention Group is reinsured by a A.M.
-Best A (Excellent) Rated reinsurers.
+Just like commercial insurance companies, Recreation RRG intends on maintaining a conservative surplus ratio and buys reinsurance to cover large claims.
+Recreation RRG has purchased reinsurance for claims in excess of its retention (including defense and indemnity).
+Recreation RRG's reinsurers are rated as Superior (A+) by a A.M.
+Best.